ngyuki/pdftt/README.md

         {"page":0, "x":100, "y":400, "size":20, "text":"this is test3"}
     ]'

-Specify your own font:
 You can specify font path with the environment variable PDFGEN_FONT.

     export PDFGEN_FONT=/usr/share/fonts/ipa-gothic/ipag.ttf
 ```

 ## Use docker